jmeliodas96/marvel-app/README.md

-# Demo Post App
+# Demo Marvel App
-Awesome app for shown a list of posts, using [Angular](https://angular.io/).
+Awesome app for shown a list of characters from Marvel API, using [Angular](https://angular.io/).